📣SCRIPT SALE! Treat yourself to an easier Fall. Save 30% on 5+ perusal scripts with code SPRING30 before May 3 and head into summer stress-free.

 Physicalize Your Scene Work

-Body language accounts for 60% of our understanding of emotions, our reception of subliminal messages and our grasp of relationships.
+“Body language accounts for 60% of our understanding of emotions, our reception of subliminal messages and our grasp of relationships.” - Ron Cameron-Lewis, Acting Skills for Life

 How do I encourage students to physicalize their characters?

-• Take the scene you’re working on and have the actors play the scene without dialogue.
+- Have the actors play the scene you’re working on without dialogue.
 They have to communicate their lines nonverbally.
 What do they do to replace what they say?
 Remind students to stay in character as they try to communicate.
 Is this character patient or impatient as they physicalize their lines?
 Do they make small or large gestures?

-• Do a scene with just the blocking and no dialogue.
+- Do a scene with just the blocking and no dialogue.
 Have actors say their lines in their heads and do any blocking they’ve been given.
 Discuss the experience afterward.
 What does it feel like to focus on the movement?
 Did you ever feel like you were in one place for a really long time?
 Do you feel your blocking is character-driven?

-• To encourage levels in a scene, do the “sit, stand, kneel” improv game.
+- To encourage levels in a scene, do the “sit, stand, kneel” improv game.
 If you have only two actors, then do “sit, stand.”
 If you have more, you can do “sit, stand, kneel, lie down, stand on a chair.”
 As actors perform the scene, have only one person be in one physical state at a time.
 For example, two actors can’t stand at the same time.
 If someone is sitting, then have everyone else be in one of the other states.
-Actors are allowed to stay in one state for only 5 seconds.
+Actors are allowed to stay in one state for only five seconds.

-• Have actors come up with an action for each line in a scene.
+- Have actors come up with an action for each line in a scene.
 It could be moving from sitting to standing.
 It could be moving a pillow from a chair to the couch, or clearing the table.
 The aim is to experiment with possible actions for a scene.
 Certainly you don’t want your actors moving constantly during a performance, but too often actors sit down and never move.
 They become motionless, talking heads.
 This exercise will help actors identify what they are doing in a scene.
 What if the character is trying to share a secret while cleaning a table at the same time?
 Or folding laundry?
-How does the action compliment or contrast with the text?
+How does the action complement or contrast with the text?

-• Videotape a scene.
+- Videotape a scene.
 When you watch the scene back, focus on the actor-driven movement.
 When do the actors shuffle from foot to foot?
 When do they brush their hair from their face or adjust their clothes?
 When do they raise a hand and plop it down on their thigh?
 These are all nervous gestures that actors do, not characters.
 It takes the audience out of the world of the play.
 Identify these moments and work to remove them from the action of the scene.

-• Have actors play the scene with a specific foot plant.
-First do the scene with everyone walking normally- a “heel, toe” foot placement.
+- Have actors play the scene with a specific foot plant.
+First do the scene with everyone walking normally: a “heel, toe” foot placement.
 Next, do the scene with everyone walking with a “toe, heel” foot placement.
 Be specific and careful, focusing on each step being “toe, heel.”
 The third time, do the scene with everyone walking on the inside edges of their feet.
 The fourth time, have everyone walk on the outside edges of their feet.
 All of these foot placements will change the personality as well as the physicality of the character.
 If actors get frustrated, tell them to let their frustration out through their characters!

 Related Articles